Join Madeline Shanahan and a panel of experts to explore food as a powerful lens onto Australia’s past.

 Archaeologies of Food in Australia spans diverse cultural groups, including First Nations peoples, European migrants and Chinese diaspora communities, and examines evidence across millennia.
 Contributors demonstrate the breadth and richness of archaeological food research currently undertaken in Australia, and in doing so, they address critical questions about diet, cookery, dining and food culture.

-Copies of the books will be available for purchase and be signed by the author.
+Copies of the book will be available for purchase and be signed by the author.

 Where: The Theatre, Australian National Maritime Museum, 2 Murray Street, Sydney NSW 2000